 So here's the piriformis.
 It runs from the front of the sacrum to the femur and it's main job is to rotate the hip outward.
 The sciatic nerve runs either under the piriformis or through it.
 "Piriformis syndrome" occurs when the piriformis gets tight and puts tension on the sciatic nerve, causing pain in the buttocks, hamstring, and sometimes even down to the foot.

-So if the piriformis is tight, then stretching should help right?
+If the piriformis is tight, then stretching should help right?
 Unfortunately, for some, it's not that simple.

 The underlying question is WHY is the piriformis tight?
 Is it actually tight, or is it actually being stretched and the overtension is causing the pressure on the sciatic nerve?
 When we feel tightness, we automatically think that a muscle is tight because it's too short, so we need to stretch it to lengthen it.
 However, some times it's the opposite.
 If the position of the muscle's attachment points are going in opposite directions, causing the muscle to be pulled at both ends and stretching it, it might feel tight.